 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Throughout the detox process, a detox center can be beneficial as it provides medical assistance.
-If a patient attempts to undergo painful withdrawal symptoms by himself or herself, he or she is likely to relapse.
+If a patient attempts to undergo painful withdrawal symptoms by himself or herself, he or she is likely to experience a setback.
 Some substances (like opiates) can have dangerous, painful and even fatal withdrawal symptoms.
 This is why having medical supervision while you detox is so important.

 Detox is certainly important, but you also have to remember that it only addresses the physical aspect of drug or alcohol addiction.
-Mental, emotional, spiritual and psychological aspects of addiction will be addressed in a treatment program at a national treatment facility like The Recovery Village.
-Fortunately, The Recovery Village also offers medically assisted detox so you don’t have to go to two different facilities.
+Mental, emotional, spiritual and psychological aspects of addiction may be addressed in a treatment program at a national treatment facility.

 Recovery Meetings Near You